 the harris project is focused on raising widespread awareness and transforming our national perception and management of COD.
 Our unique perspective embraces two diagnostic areas and recognizes the need for a comprehensive plan of action to:

 harris had been diagnosed early on with an anxiety disorder, and later with ADHD.
 He had seen psychiatrists and psychologists throughout his life.
 When harris began misusing prescription pills, he unknowingly began a war that would ultimately lead to his death.
 However, he and we did all we could to try and win.
-In the year and a half before he died, harris attended: 2 outpatient, 1 short term mental health in-patient, and 4 primarily substance abuse
+In the year and a half before he died, harris attended: 2 outpatient, 1 short term mental health in-patient, and 4 primarily substance misuse/addiction

 in-patient programs, all promoting themselves as experts in COD.
 Unfortunately, that was not the case.
 It’s important to know that harris attended each of these programs with the same hope for recovery as we had.
 After harris was released from the first in-patient program, he saw a psychiatrist/psychologist team that were purportedly “experts” in COD.
 Sadly, they were not. harris relapsed under their care almost immediately.
 They didn’t even have a recommendation for our next inpatient program.

 We have a profound sense of guilt that somehow we failed harris.
 We know that harris also felt extremely guilty that he was hurting our family.
 This guilt is irrational.
 We are a family of good people, and we all tried so hard.
 COD is a disorder/disease, and we truly believe it is the system that failed us!
-We founded the harris project to change outcomes1
+We founded the harris project to change outcomes.